Tulon/WineBar/README.md

 ### Running an AppImage

-While AppImages can be run just by making them executable and double clicking them, pinning them to a taskbar doesn't work right in most (all?) desktop environments.
-The suggested solution is to use an app called [Gear Lever](https://mijorus.it/projects/gearlever/) to open and run AppImages.
-Install `Gear Level`, then right click an `.AppImage` file and select `Open with Gear Level`.
-An `.AppImage` started from `Gear Level` can be pinned to a taskbar just fine.
+While AppImages can be run just by making them executable and double clicking them, pinning them to a taskbar doesn't work in most (all?) desktop environments.
+The suggested solution is to use an app called [Gear Lever](https://mijorus.it/projects/gearlever/) to open and run AppImages:

+1. Install `Gear Level`.
+2. Right click an `.AppImage` file and select `Open with Gear Level` or similar.
+3. Click `Move to the app menu`.
+4. Click `Launch`.

+An `.AppImage` file started that way can be pinned to a taskbar just fine (on KDE at least).
+As a bonus, `Gear Level` can automatically update your AppImages.
+These URLs always point to the latest release of Wine Bar ([WineBar-x64.AppImage](https://github.com/Tulon/WineBar/releases/latest/download/WineBar-x64.AppImage), [WineBar-arm64.AppImage](https://github.com/Tulon/WineBar/releases/latest/download/WineBar-arm64.AppImage)) and may be used as update URLs in `Gear Level`.

 ## Building